chicolucio/portfolio-data-science/README.md

   telecom company is used.
 An action plan for the company is designed based on the results.

-- Credit card fraud detection - [code repo](https://github.com/chicolucio/credit-card-fraud-detection) | [article](https://franciscobustamante.com.br/portfolio/2022-01-projeto_fraude_cartao_credito/)
+- Credit card fraud detection - [code repo](https://github.com/chicolucio/credit-card-fraud) | [article](https://franciscobustamante.com.br/portfolio/2022-01-project_credit_card_fraud/)

   > *Abstract*: In this work, we will use a credit card transactions database to study different algorithms, which can be used to classify a given transaction as fraudulent or not.
-We will see how to deal with unbalanced databases in Scikit Learn.
+We will see how to deal with unbalanced databases in Machine Learning.

 - Global overview of COVID-19 - [code repo](https://github.com/chicolucio/panorama-covid-mundo) | [article](https://franciscobustamante.com.br/portfolio/2022-04-project_covid/)